Two cases from eviction protest at Richmond courthouse to be tried jointly, over attorneys' opposition

 “It highlights the disparity in the charges,” Al-Qadaffi said after Friday’s hearing in Richmond Circuit Court.
 “If I were not a Black male, I would not be charged with a felony.”

-Assistant Commonwealth’s Attorney Katherine Groover said, after the hearing, that race played no role in how the two were charged.
-She said Al-Qadaffi is charged with assaulting two Richmond sheriff's deputies because he allegedly kicked them during a scuffle inside the courthouse lobby.
+After the hearing, Assistant Commonwealth’s Attorney Katherine Groover said race played no role in how the two were charged.
+She said Al-Qadaffi is charged with assaulting two Richmond sheriff’s deputies because he allegedly kicked them during a scuffle inside the courthouse lobby.
 The incident was caught on video, Groover said.

 “We can’t charge people with things that they didn’t do,” said Groover, referring to Schunn.
 “They didn’t commit the same offenses.
 She didn’t kick the deputies.”